canarado/rust-rt/README.md

 - [ ] GUI preview + object config
 - [ ] update functions to use one thread_rng per thread instead of random ones thrown about
 - [ ] modularize code and move vital functions out of main
+- [ ] change progress bar to increment when a thread exits instead of when one is spawned
+- [ ] add license
+- [ ] add matrix transformations to move, scale, and rotate meshes
+- [ ] optimize bvh or implement KD-Trees